 Now think of older people who move more slowly to put on or take off glasses or reach for a pair.
 They will never make the automated system happy.

-Those who are waiting for a caption to come through often have their reading interrupted the command “invalid input please try again” which often flusters them.
-So they either press zero for an operator to be put on a longish hold, or just hang up.
-I’ve noticed that men hang up much more often than women.
+Those who are waiting for a caption to come through sometimes don’t even get to finish reading the instructions before the command “invalid input please try again” comes through.
+This understandably flusters them.
+So they either press zero for an operator to be put on a (usually) long hold, or just hang up.
+I’ve noticed that men hang up more often than women.

 Calling the doctor?
 Be prepared to memorize a long list of “options”